robertdigital/workstation-setup-guide/README.md

 After everything is done, reboot.
 If your display is no longer funky, then the NVIDIA drivers have been properly installed.
 To check the status of your GPUs, run `nvidia-smi` in the Terminal.

+### Special Note on NVIDIA Driver

+The driver bundled with the CUDA toolkit will work perfectly until the next Ubuntu kernel update is performed, after which the driver may not functional properly.
+To ensure the driver remains functional across kernel updates, please reinstall the NVIDIA driver the following way:

+`sudo add-apt-repository ppa:graphics-drivers/ppa`

+`sudo apt update`

+`sudo apt install nvidia-396 -y && sudo reboot`

 ## Installing cuDNN 7.1

 1. Navigate to the directory in which you downloaded the cuDNN file archive.